Angatar/asciinematic/README.md

   Great! you made it works again ... but, let say it, it is quite annoying to type all these commands at every run, isn't it?

-6. **Running a multi-containerized application with docker-compose**
+6. **Running a multi-containerized application with docker compose**
 - Lets clean a new time
   ```sh
   docker rm -f $(docker ps -aq)